afodunrinbikunmi-data/glimpaxe-landing-page/README.md

 This was built as client/freelance work to give Glimpaxe Momento a professional web presence showcasing their gift packages, brand credibility, and a direct path to inquiries via WhatsApp.

-The page was developed from a UI design brief and translated into responsive, semantic HTML and CSS — matching the client's brand colors, typography, and layout precisely.
+The page was developed from a UI design brief and translated into responsive, semantic HTML and CSS — matching the client's brand colors, typography and layout precisely.

 ## **Sections**